jorgef/fsharpreactivepatterns/docs/content/messaging-channels.md

 ##Dead Letter Channel

-The Dead Letter Channel receives all the messages that didn't reach the destination.
-Any actor can subscribe to the Dead Letter Channel implemented by Akka.NET.
+The Dead Letter Channel receives all the messages that didn't reach the desired destination.
+Any actor can subscribe to the Dead Letter provided by Akka.NET.

 ```fsharp
 let sysListener (mailbox: Actor<DeadLetter>) =